-This fine art portrait is ready to frame.
-8x10" and 11x14" are printed on acid-free, 80 lb. cardstock.
-Posters 16x20" and larger are printed on premium 8‐mil matte poster paper.
-All prints are printed with archival inks.
+This fine art print is ready to frame.
+The 8x10" and 11x14" are printed on acid-free 80 lb. cardstock.
+The 16x20" and larger are printed on premium 11-mil, acid-free paper.
 The watermark will not appear on your print.

 Saint Adelaide, born a princess, was given in an arranged marriage at the age of 16 to Lothair of Italy.
 He died 3 years later and his successor ordered Adelaide to marry his son.
 When she refused, he had her imprisoned and seized the throne.
 She escaped and sought help from King Otto of Germany to regain it.
 He conquered Italy and they married in 951.
 Pope John XII crowned them as rulers of the Holy Roman Empire in 962.
-After Otto’s death Adelaide became estranged from her stepson Otto II, left the court and lived in Burgundy with her brother, but they reconciled before his death and she returned as Regent.
+After Otto’s death, Adelaide became estranged from her stepson Otto II, left the court and lived in Burgundy with her brother, but they reconciled before his death and she returned as Regent.
 One of the most influential women of the 10th century, Adelaide used her position and power to help the poor, evangelize and build and restore monasteries and churches.